RosettaCommons/documentation/application_documentation/rna/rna-score.md

 -just_calc_rmsd                Do nothing but calculate RMSD -color_by_score                Set the temperature of each atom in the `PDBInfo` to the score
-                               so that you can color by score in PyMOL
+                               so that you can color by score in PyMOL -stepwise:superimpose_over_all    Will superimpose over every residue if true.
+If false, will try to figure out a reasonable fixed domain to use instead.
+-stepwise:alignment_anchor_res    Help out the superimposition by giving a residue from the fixed
+                               domain over which superposition should take place
 ```